 Why Use an Agent

 Real estate transactions involve one of the biggest financial investments most people experience in their lifetime.
 Transactions today usually exceed $100,000.
-If you had a $100,000 income tax problem, would you attempt to deal with it without the help of a CPA?
-If you had a $100,000 legal question, would you deal with it without the help of an attorney?
-Considering the small upside cost and the large downside risk, it would be crazy to consider a deal in real estate without the professional assistance of a real estate agent, especially one that knows Michigan like no other.
+If you had a $100,000 income tax problem, would you attempt to solve it without the help of a CPA?
+If you had a $100,000 legal question, would you solve it without the help of an attorney?
+Considering the small upside cost and the large downside risk, you shouldn't consider a transaction in real estate without the professional assistance of a real estate agent, especially one that knows Michigan like no other.

 But if you’re still not convinced of the value of a real estate agent, here are some more reasons to use one.